 Shadows of Shoah Exhibition Launch

-On 25 January 2013, the Prime Minister of NZ, Rt Hon John Key, launched the Shadows of Shoah Exhibition.
-The opening was held at an event associated with United Nations International Holocaust Remembrance Day.
+In 2013, the Prime Minister of NZ, Rt Hon John Key, launched the Shadows of Shoah Exhibition at a United Nations International Holocaust Remembrance Day event.

 Ours is a media saturated generation.
 Young people may be less likely to take the time to read a history book or to watch a lengthy documentary.
 In order to reach the present culture Shadows of Shoah uses strong imagery, original music and poignant, brief, historically accurate accounts.
 Shadows of Shoah has been reviewed by leaders in the field of Holocaust art and education and has been described as "unique and extremely high-end".

 Shadows of Shoah is a multifaceted work and exists or will exist in the following forms:

 - the Shadows of Shoah Exhibition.
 It will be replicated for permanent installations as well as for touring to museums, galleries, community cultural centres, schools, libraries, churches and synagogues.
 View an explanatory video.

 - online movies at www.shadowsofshoah.com